 Fig. 3.
 Examples of clusters where our method was ranked to be the best by the expert.
-Split, if exists, is visualized by two colors (red and blue).
-The surface of lateral ventricles (green) provides an anatomical landmark.
+Split, if exists, is visualized by two colors (dark gray and white).
 Left: the slicing-based split.
-It works well on clusters with curves having high curvatures as well as varying arc lengths.
-Middle: split based on the dendrogram used in hierarchical clustering.
-Right: split based on spectral clustering using the distance measure used to obtain the initial candidate clusters.
+Middle: 2-way split on the dendrogram used in hierarchical clustering.
+Right: spectral clustering.